patrickstuedi/patrickstuedi.github.io/_posts/2019-10-02-website-is-up.md

 ---
 layout: post-news
-title: "The website is up!"
+title: The website is up!!
 category: news
 tags: whatsnew
 permalink: /website-is-up
 ---
+The website is up!!